Class Descriptions

 This class introduces the CHP Helicopter lift procedure and is conducted in 2 parts.
 The morning is the ground portion, which includes a safety briefing, and rescue procedure The afternoon portion of the class is the actual lift.
 Pick 1 of 2 morning sessions and then in the afternoon both groups will meet together for the lift portion.
 This class is limited to 12 each for the ground portion for a total of 24 students max.

-K9 Training for Ground Searchers - Forging an Effective Partnership (1 hr) taught by Yvette Skinner
+K9 Flanker Training for Ground Searchers - Forging an Effective Partnership (1 hr) taught by Yvette Skinner

 Lost person behavior is the cornerstone of search and rescue efforts.
 Based upon a landmark study, this course is based on the book Lost Person Behavior – A Search and Rescue Guide on Where to Look - for Land, Air, and Water by Robert Koester (published 2008 by dbS Publications), and is the definitive guide to solving the puzzle of where a lost person might be found.
 This course will cover the latest information and research found in the book regarding the lost person behavioral profiles.
 Particular emphasis is placed on the latest research concerning Alzheimer's, despondents, mentally retarded, psychotic, abducted children, cross-country skiers, mountain bikers as well as 41 separate categories of lost or missing persons.
 The participant will learn important background information, its implications for search and rescue, how to establish a prevention program, search statistics, behavioral statistics, and how to plan a search for each subject type.
 Additional discussion will cover behavioral profiles, urban verses wilderness statistics, suggested initial tasks, and specialized investigative questions.
 The participants will have the opportunity to work several practical